 Press the MENU key twice to access the Main Menu System and then press the RIGHT Cursor key to select the Sonar tab.

-NOTE: Menu choices will vary depending on system settings such as whether the unit is set for Advanced User mode or what transducer is currently selected.
+NOTE: Menu choices will vary depending on system settings such as whether the unit is set for Advanced User mode.